Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 You might want to learn Spanish.

 Did you know that 83% of El Paso residents are Hispanic?
-While it may not be required to be fluent in Spanish when living in El Paso, it may be a good idea.
+While it may be optional to be fluent in Spanish when living in El Paso, it may be a good idea.
 Before moving, take the time to learn some common phrases.
 Since it is a border city, many residents are from Mexico or travel to and from Mexico frequently.
-Due to this, many locals tend to communicate by mixing both English and Spanish in day-to-day conversations.
+Due to this, many locals tend to communicate by mixing English and Spanish in day-to-day conversations.

 El Paso loves margaritas.